Among Japan's many ingenious inventions, capsule hotels probably have received the most attention worldwide.

 The pod's interior gives a micro-hotel vibe with a built-in safe, a tiny mirror, a single hanger (!), and a TV.

-CityHub's centrally located hotel in Amsterdam is aimed at the younger crowd who prefers to spend their money on entertainment rather than on a fancy room.
+CityHub's centrally located hotel in Amsterdam is aimed at the younger crowd who prefers to spend their money on entertainment rather than a fancy room.

 Each cabin is equipped with a high-speed Wi-Fi connection, built-in speakers, and app-controlled lighting.
 So you can set the room's colors based on your mood!